Babcock Wyvil Court and Woofferton transmitting station

 A. Not as a direct result of the transfer or sale.
 If the company wishes to make any changes in the future, they would still need to consult with BECTU.

-Q. Will redundancy terms or procedures change with the transfer and the sale?
+Q. Did redundancy terms or procedures change with the transfer and the sale?

-Q. Will the transfer or sale affect union recognition?
+Q. Did the transfer or sale affect union recognition?

 Q. When will the pay date change from 15th-21st?